the-GianT/lct-tricaricoG/README.md

 Each of these four groups is called an *octet*, because each group is 8 bits, or one byte.
 At most there are 2<sup>32</sup>, or approximately 4.5 billion, IP addresses.
-Teh problem is, that's not enough for the multitude of computers and devices that are connected to the internet.
-We use network address translation to solve this, where there are multiple private addresses within a network that has its own single public IP address, but there is also IPv6, which makes room for many more addresses (approximately 2<sup>128</sup>, which is an extremely large number).
-IPv6 addresses are in this format:
+Teh problem is, that's not enough for the multitude of computers and devices connected to the interwebs.
+We use network address translation to deal with this, where there are multiple private addresses within a network that has its own single public IP address.
+However, there is also IPv6, created to make room for many more addresses (approximately 2<sup>128</sup>, which is a very large number).
+IPv6 addresses use this format:

 [0-ffff]:[0-ffff]:[0-ffff]:[0-ffff]:[0-ffff]:[0-ffff]:[0-ffff]:[0-ffff] (using
 hexidecimal notation)